 (race condition - can be automated with a shell script)

-- 1pr unfortunately runs with root privileges; you had the option to delete files after printing ... - o for de Only failure makes us experts.
+- 1pr unfortunately runs with root privileges; you had the option to delete files after printing ... - for de precise auracee (Free PSD) Heir arevides a "cor Only failure makes us experts.
 Theo de Raadt (OpenBSD, OpenSSH)